 14.2.
 Punctuality

-Data transmitted to the EGR during the cycle are on time.
-Sometimes, due to some technical issued, data are delivered with one or two days delay.
+Data transmitted to the EGR during different phases of the EGR cycle were delivered on time.
+Sometimes, due to some technical issues that CBS had regarding IT, data were delivered with one or two days delay, but they are still delivered in allowed time delay.

 15.1.
 Comparability - geographical